rkuykendall/workout/README.md

 - Vite
 - ESLint with type-aware rules
 - Web Audio API for sound effects
+- Screen Wake Lock API to keep screen on during workouts
 - CSS for styling

 ## Notes